tub-lsdi/sema-join/README.md

 python backend/corpus/setup_db/02_calculate_stats.py
 ```

-This will create the `db.py` database file in the project root.
+This will create the `corpus.db` database file in the project root.

 #### 4. Start the Backend Server
 ```bash